-Elmwood Golf Course is very proud of its environmental strategy which was put in place before construction of the course began.
+At Elmwood Golf we are very proud of our environmental strategy which was put in place before construction of the course began.
 This involved minimal movement of soil during construction and the planting of over 9000 indigenous trees on the site.
 The ongoing maintenance of the turf involves minimal, if any, use of pesticides.

 The result has been a huge increase in wildlife and wildflowers thriving on the site.
 Any conservation areas within the rough and other areas largely out of play are part of this strategy.